Cherry Bomb trophy rock

 Shooter Bucks: How to Pick the Perfect Deer

-Picking the right deer to shoot is important, and a buck's age and size are key.
-But what is a mature whitetail deer?
-Read how to age deer and choose a target buck.
+A buck's age and size are key to picking the right deer to shoot.
+But what is considered a mature whitetail deer?
+Read how to age deer and choose a shooter buck.

-Once the end of summer is in view, you know whitetail season is getting close—very close for some.
-By August, Florida has begun its hunts and other early-open states are just weeks away.
-Cue the pre-season goose bumps and let the big-game planning begin.
+Once the end of summer is in view, you know whitetail season is getting close.
+By August, Florida has already begun its hunts and other early-open states are just weeks away.
+Cue the buck fever and let the big-game planning begin!
 It’s time to sit down with that stash of trail photos and video you’ve gathered through the year and put together a deer hit list.

 Discipline and Deer Management